Earn wealth and fame

 What We Want:- Lively, opinionated reviews.

-- Honesty.
-Reviews are to let people know whether a publication is worth spending their money & time on.
-The only turkeys we want our readers to buy are of the Thanksgiving variety.
+- Honest recommendations.
+Reviews let people know whether a publication is worth spending their money & time on.
+The only turkeys we want our readers to buy are of the Thanksgiving variety, so point readers & writers to quality publications with your positive reviews.
+Criticism is encouraged, but the good should outweigh the bad.

 - A short quote or two for flavoring is nice.